 Gabrielle was born in Berkley, California and raised in Rorschach, which is in the German part of Switzerland.
 In that place, at the age of nine, she rebelled against being required to learn German by learning what she wanted to lear: French.
 At that age, however, she did not realize she was only adding to the mix.
 The experience, however, helped her understand the mechanics of language and communication at a deeper level..
 This joint study of French and German continued until Gabrielle returned to the United States at the age of nineteen to go to college.

-It was not until the death of her 25 year old daughter that she jumped horses in mid-stream, turning to the writing of fiction, which she had enjoyed as a child, as a means of making meaning out of a life turned unexpectedly in the direction of devastating personal loss.
-To provide a structure for herself, and a new life, she went back to get an advanced degree.
-She enrolled in the Pan-European Master of Fine Arts Degree in Fiction at Cedar Crest College which required travel to Dublin, Barcelona and Vienna to do the intensive summer portions of her graduate coursework.
+It was not until the death of her 25 year old daughter that she jumped horses in mid-stream, turning to the writing of fiction, which she had enjoyed as a child.
+This sudden shift in focus was a means of making meaning out of a life turned unexpectedly in the direction of devastating personal loss.
+To provide a vehicle for a new life, she enrolled in the Pan-European Master of Fine Arts Program in Fiction at Cedar Crest College which took place in Dublin, Barcelona and Vienna.

 Halfway through, it became obvious to her that she needed to create a way to continue writing fiction.
 This is how she came to enroll in the graduate-level Certification in Teaching Rhetoric and Composition at MNSU, Mankato.
 The additional Certification in teaching English as a Second Language seemed entirely congruent, given that she had spent nine years living abroad as a child learning French and German.
 She completed the TEFL Certification in October, 2016 and completed her graduate coursework as a Composition Instructor in 2017.